 Step 1: Your free phone call

-Filing Chapter 7 Bankruptcy in Minnesota starts with a phone call to set you up with a totally FREE & CONFIDENTIAL debt consultation at one of our four convenient metro locations in Minneapolis, St Paul, Blaine and Brooklyn Park.
+Filing Chapter 7 Bankruptcy in Minnesota starts with a phone call to set you up with a totally FREE & CONFIDENTIAL debt consultation at one of our four convenient metro locations.

-Our staff is knowledgeable and understanding and will treat you with the respect that you deserve.
+Our knowledgeable, experienced and understanding staff will treat you with the respect that you deserve.

 You might want to fill out these forms and bring them with you, which will help us and you to better understand your financial situation.

 We will explain how bankruptcy works and what you can expect out of a Chapter 7 bankruptcy filing.